brishan3/shopify-industry-hackathon/README.md

 # Prima Polaris - Industry Project Hackathon - Shopify x Brainstation

-Prima Polaris was a collaborative hackathon project designed to showcase a shopify experience that invites digital artist to sell their NFT's via Shopify's global platform.
+Prima Polaris was a collaborative hackathon project designed to showcase a shopify experience that invites digital artists to sell their NFT's via Shopify's global platform.
 Our team consisted of two UX/UI Design students, one Data Science student, one Digital Marketing student and two Web Development students.
 Prima Polaris was conceptualized, designed and realized in less than 24 hrs using Figma (Mock-ups | UI/UX), HTML, Sass and react-fullpage, to create an interactive experience in time for demonstation in front of Shopify panelists.

 ## Team